OpenVidu/openvidu.io-docs/docs/troubleshooting/index.md

   - **STUN** can easily provide to the user's devices their own public IP (the IP that other devices on the Internet use to connect to it), so they can tell OpenVidu where to send the video streams.
 Only with a STUN server, around **86%** of the time the connection will be successful.
   - **TURN** is an extension of STUN, and covers the most extreme cases of complex networks (symmetric NATs).
 It acts as a gateway, passing all the media streams form one side to the other.
 This situation will occur with a probability of around **8%**.

 For all purposes, OpenVidu Server acts as a final user, and your connections may fail if it is hosted behind a complex network.
 To provide a a solid service you definitely need both STUN and TURN servers.
-There are many public, free-to-use STUN servers ([STUN server list](https://gist.github.com/zziuni/3741933)), but because TURN always faces a much larger load when coming into play, no one offers it free of charge.
+There are many public, free-to-use STUN servers ([STUN server list](https://gist.github.com/zziuni/3741933){:target="_blank"}), but because TURN always faces a much larger load when coming into play, no one offers it free of charge.
 The good news is that it is very easy to install a COTURN server, which offers both STUN and TURN:

-  - Our ready-to-use [CloudFormation stack](/deployment/deploying-aws/#deploying-openvidu-server-on-aws-with-cloud-formation) already includes a properly configured COTURN server.
+  - Our ready-to-use [CloudFormation stack](/deployment/deploying-aws){:target="_blank"} already includes a properly configured COTURN server.
-  - If you are deploying OpenVidu Server by your own, there are detailed instructions in the [Deploying OpenVidu as a native service](/deployment/deploying-ubuntu/) section, which explains how to install, configure and run COTURN on Ubuntu.
+  - If you are deploying OpenVidu Server by your own, there are detailed instructions in the [Deploying OpenVidu on Ubuntu](/deployment/deploying-ubuntu/){:target="_blank"} section, which explains how to install, configure and run COTURN on Ubuntu.

-    > You can test your _COTURN_ server on this website: [Trickle ICE](https://webrtc.github.io/samples/src/content/peerconnection/trickle-ice/).
+    > You can test your _COTURN_ server on this website: [Trickle ICE](https://webrtc.github.io/samples/src/content/peerconnection/trickle-ice/){:target="_blank"}.
 To do so, remove the default Google server from the list and add your own following this format: `turn:YOUR_TURN_IP:YOUR_TURN_PORT` (add your TURN username and password below)

 ---